Arachni/arachni/README.md

 ## License

-Dual-licensed (Apache License v2.0/Commercial) -- please see the _LICENSE_ file for more information.
+Arachni Public Source License v1.0 -- please see the _LICENSE_ file for more information.